- Member of Provincial Parliament since 2004. Former City Councillor in Hamilton Ward 2

 - Committed community leader who champions many causes and charity organizations throughout Windsor

 MPP for Windsor West, elected in 2014.
-NDP Caucus critic on Community Safety and Correctional Services.
+NDP Caucus critic for Community and Social Services and Homelessness.

 A dedicated community advocate, Lisa Gretzky is an entrepreneur and a longtime defender and champion of public education.